peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-True if a bit is set in the two's-complement representation of this object's value; otherwise, false.
+ `true`  if a bit is set in the two's-complement representation of this object's value, otherwise,  `false` .

 ### GetSignedBitLength